NMassarelli/2Good2EatStore/README.md

 Using Entity Framework, Azure Sql Server, Mudblazor, and Cloudinary for image hosting

-Abandoned due to the issues the latest issue of Blazor had with HTTPContext and Server vs Client side code.
+Abandoned due to the issues the latest version of Blazor had with HTTPContext and Server vs Client side code.